Cathy-CHS/ANSSEMBLE/README.md

 It is possible to pull the string by clicking the string and dragging the mouse.
 When player release the mouse, an animation, which line bounces up and down and then stops, will be played.
 Depending on how much the string is pulled, if the string is placed further away, it produces a stronger sound and the amplitude of the guitar string animation is even greater.
 The player can also select the desired pitch combination with the keyboard, just like holding the guitar's code.

+Determine the intensity of the sound by calculating the difference between the position when the mouse is released and the first position.
+The value is then continuously multiplied by -1/2 to create an animation in which the line shakes.